-Drake collects personal information directly from the individual to whom it relates, except where that individual has consented to Drake collecting the personal information from a third party or the law otherwise permits Drake to do so.
+Medox collects personal information directly from the individual to whom it relates, except where that individual has consented to Medox collecting the personal information from a third party or the law otherwise permits Medox to do so.

 What personal information do we hold about you?